-A. DFID requires the Supplier to provide the services as defined in Section 3 (the "Services") to Government of Nepal (GoN), specifically the Ministry of Health (MoH) (the "Recipient"); and

-B. the Supplier has agreed to provide the Services on the terms and conditions set out in this Contract.
+- A. DFID requires the Supplier to provide the services as defined in Section 3 (the "Services") to the governments (national training agencies) and relevant private sector entities and civil society organisations and individuals in the beneficiary countries (the "Recipient"); and - B. the Supplier has agreed to provide the Services on the terms and conditions set out in this Contract.